KennieSlagter/Final-Project/README.md

 * 21 - 35 Years
 * 36 - 60 Years
 * 60+ Years
-I will be getting the ages of the different users using the method of [^1]
+I will be getting the ages of the different users using the method of Pandya, Abhinay, Mourad Oussalah, Paola Monachesi, and Panos Kostakos.
+Where they used model based on Convolutional Neural Network to identify the ages of each user.

 ## References
 [^1]: Pandya, Abhinay, and Mourad Oussalah, and Paola Monachesi, and Panos Kostakos.
 2020.
 On the use of distributed semantics od tweet metadata for user age prediction.
-Future Generation Computer Sytems, 102, 0167-739X: 437-452.
+Future Generation Computer Sytems, 102, 0167-739X: 437-452. https://doi.org/10.1016/j.future.2019.08.018